vexip-ui/vexip-ui/docs/demos/input/before/desc.en-US.md

 Use the `before` and `after` slots to combine some content with the input box.

-If you want to place a button, you should use the `before-button` and `after-button` slots.
+If you want to place a button, select or other control, you should use the `before-action` and `after-action` slots.